 Jennifer has a bachelor of landscape architecture degree, focusing on ecological design from the University of Oregon.
+She has worked in a variety of roles with the Council since 2012.
 She works with private and public landowners on collaborative restoration, monitoring, and education projects.
 She has worked with local students on a variety of field-based and hands-on learning projects with students involved in STEM education, native plant restoration, nursery activities, water quality monitoring and aquatic habitat inventories since 2008.
 In addition, she has worked extensively with GIS for 8 years.
-In partnership with the Salmon Stewards of Lane County, she coordinated the Eugene-Springfield Salmon Watch Program for three years, reaching over 1,000 students annually.
-Jennifer currently coordinates Council restoration and enhancement project, as well as grant, foundation, and private donation funding development.
-She works closely with the Restoration and Education Director to accomplish the Council’s goals.
+Jennifer currently manages Council restoration and enhancement projects.

 A former U.S. Marine and graduate of the University of Oregon Landscape Architecture program, Justin has worked with the council as both a volunteer and staff member since 2012.
 Previous to joining the MWC team, he worked for the National Park Service in Cultural Resources (2011), and as a survey technician and landscape designer at a local engineering, building design and land surveying company (2013-2014).
 Mr. Demeter has developed excellent community relationships with program stakeholders and volunteers, and has been working with students on field-based education projects for the Council since January 2015.

 Chase has a bachelor of science in environmental studies from the University of Oregon.
-Prior to starting as the Operations Assistant, Chase assisted with office operations for a local green retail business.
-Additionally, he interned with the Council as a Salmon Watch assistant during the 2016 and volunteered on field trips during the 2017 season.
+He interned with the Council as a Salmon Watch assistant during the 2016 and volunteered on field trips during the 2017 season.
 When he isn’t helping with Council Operations, he enjoys boating and angling on the McKenzie River.